Vladimir Putin's mission to keep his children out of the public eye

 WHAT HAS PUTIN SAID ABOUT HIS CHILDREN?

-Mr Putin rarely comments on his family, but when he does, he speaks with nothing but affection for them.
+Putin rarely comments on his family, but when he does, he speaks with nothing but affection for them.

 At a 2015 press conference, he was asked about what they do and where they are.